K-Phoen/rulerz/doc/writing_rules.md

 In order to work, the `RulerZ` engine needs an interpreter and at least one executor.
-The interpreter will parse your rule while the executors will receive the parsed rule and apply it to your target.
-An executor handles a specific type of target (an array for instance), that's why you can have several executors registered into the same RulerZ engine.
+The interpreter will parse your rule while the executors will be in charge of using the parsed rules (to filter target or to check if a target satisfies the rule for instance).
+An executor handles a specific type of target (an array, a QueryBuilder, ...), that's why you can have several executors registered into the same RulerZ engine.

 Enough said, here is the code: